 Having been a family solicitor in Central London for over a decade, I know the toll that life in the law can take on people.
 This applies to junior lawyers facing the demands of the job for the first time and also more seasoned practitioners dealing with the cumulative stresses that build up over time.

-I’m passionate about giving lawyers the support that they need and deserve, which is why I developed my Support for Lawyers programme.
+I’m passionate about giving lawyers the support that they need and deserve, which is why I developed my Lawyer Support programme.

 - Focusing on what you can influence and control and letting go of what you can’t.

-- Addressing difficulties in relationships and changing dynamics that no longer work.
+- Addressing difficulties in relationships and changing dynamics that don’t work.

-- Helping you develop practices to ground you and keep you connected to your values.
+- Helping you develop mindfulness practices, keeping you connected to your values.